 Do you have a Chromebook in your arsenal of gadgets?
 If you don’t know, they are similar to a laptop but just a little bit different.
 Chromebooks run on Chrome OS, which was specifically built to be used with an internet connection.

 Most of the apps and documents for the fairly inexpensive Chromebook are based in the cloud.
 The great thing is Google provides 100 GB of cloud storage for free on all Chromebooks for the first year.
-Tap or click here for three places to store photos in the cloud.

 1. The peace of mind